 Educational support for street children, mining children, and children of single mothers abandoned by abusive, alcoholic husbands keeps them in school and out of the child labor force.

 Many indigenous communities have been harmed by large companies exploiting the rich resources in Latin America.
 Those along the Choquequirao trail are now in such danger.
-A microfinance project helps protect these Quechua people.
+Heritage Trail empower these Quechua people with income-earning projects.

 Job training & placement for marginalized women allows destitute women to pursue their dreams.
 They find love, family, and hope at Amal, as well as financial security for themselves and their children.